MattMcFarland/NERDS/README.md

 Node Express Ruby Stack VM Boilerplate

 NERS is a lightweight web application development stack to run in a linux environment.
-It is designed to work locally only on a per user service.

 Node, Express, and Ruby will run only under your user's home directory, so you won't have to deal with annoying sudo commands.
+The stack will be installed in ~/.local to avoid any conflicts with your system or other users.

-NERS only requires a barebones linux system, with only compiling tools installed.
+NERS only requires a barebones linux system with compiling tools installed.

 ### How to install